illuminate:nextgen JNR Challenge

 Regarded by school leaders as one of the most exciting and authentic programs they’ve seen and something students talk about for months to come because of how much they got out of the experience, this is something you can’t miss!

-The challenge is designed in a way that allows students to explore business concepts by connecting their existing knowledge and building their vocabulary, with skilled facilitators leading the week and community members who support the process.
-Students learn about business documents alongside concepts such as strategic thinking, problem solving and team work as for most students, this is their first interaction with the world of business and entrepreneurship, but through connecting it authentically to different subject areas as well as the world around them, students will see it is how the world around them works.
-With programs hosting anywhere between 40 and 400 students, the mixture of abilities in the room from different schools and/or backgrounds make this a rich experience that students will remember for years to come, and one the community and parents value as well.
+The challenge is designed in a way that allows students to explore key concepts of entrepreneurship and problem solving by connecting their existing knowledge and building their vocabulary, with skilled facilitators leading the week and community members who support the process.
+Students learn about business documents alongside concepts such as strategic thinking, problem-solving and teamwork as for most students, this is their first interaction with the world of business and entrepreneurship, but through connecting it authentically to different subject areas as well as the world around them, students will see it is how the world around them works.
+With programs hosting anywhere between 20 and 200 students, the mixture of abilities from different schools and even across a single school makes for a rich experience that students will remember and draw upon for years to come.

 In Your School?